 So now I am solidly Nikon from D70, to Fujifilm S3 Pro (used), to Nikon D7100 and now Nikon D800, and lenses that do what I expect them to do.

-The Olympus digital experience hasn’t been abandoned – when I want a carry about, always available camera – I use an Olympus OMD EM5 and a few very compact lenses that all fit in a small handbag.
+The Olympus digital experience hasn’t been abandoned – when I want a carry about, always available camera – I use an Olympus OMD EM1 mkii and a few very compact lenses that all fit in a small handbag.

 Mirrorless may well be the way we are going…or maybe not, if it becomes viable to merge the two into one compact body!
-But at present, and from experience with the OMD camera, I do seem to be fighting the sometimes wobbly technology (see other articles on this site) that is not yet solid.
+But at present, and from experience with the OMD camera, I do seem to be fighting the sometimes wobbly technology (see other articles on this site) that is not yet absolutely solid.
 As an example, Olympus have released rather more firmware updates fixing glitches per camera than Nikon (10 for the EM5 vs 3 for the d800 !).
 The excuse that there is more high-tec in mirrorless is irrelevant until the user experience feels on a completely firm foundation.
+The underlying technology of the Olympus EM1 is superb – what else could be offered?

 Olympus should be praised for improving functionality of the EM-1 through firmware upgrades.